grantwinney/blog/content/posts/displaying-an-iis-hosted-site-in-cefsharp/index.md

 summary: Thanks to CEFSharp, we can finally bring WinForms to the web!
 That didn't sound right.
 Okay, let's just look at hosting a site in IIS and showing it.
 tags:
-- Surviving WinForms
+- surviving-winforms
-- WinForms
+- winforms
-- CEF
+- cef
-- CEFSharp
+- cefsharp
-- Coding
+- coding
 title: Displaying an IIS hosted site in CEFSharp
 ---
 A few weeks ago I shared how you can use [CEFSharp](http://cefsharp.github.io/) to display an html page.
 I called it hosting, but uh, it was really just displaying a single html page that was baked into the project itself.
 Yeah, cutting edge, I know.
 It's WinForms, the bar is low folks.